simonhw/campsite-bookings/README.md

 - **Booking Images**
     - When a user selects an accommodation option in the booking form, an image of that type of accommodation is shown adjacent to the field.
 This would be achieved using JavaScript and adding an event listener that changes the image when the accommodation field is changed.
 - **Occupancy Limits**
-    - Limiting the number of guests per day and accomodation type would be a much sought-after feature for a client.
+    - Limiting the number of guests per day and accommodation type would be a much sought-after feature for a client.
 Not all campsites would have the same sized facilities or staff support.
 Ideally, the user would be shown how many spaces are left for each accommodation type when they select their preferred booking dates.
 This could involve using a "Check Availability" button which calls a custom method that returns the number of open accommodation spaces available to the user.
 This would also require updating or creating new models that can hold the occupancy limits for various accommodations and services offered by the business.
     - Currently, there is a maximum value of 10 guests set for the adults and children input fields.
-This is to prevent unreasonable booking in the website's current version.
+This is to prevent unreasonabley-sized or malicious booking attempts in the website's current version.
 An intermediate step to improve this would be to show the user a modal window asking them to get in touch to discuss their booking if they wish to make a booking of more than 10 guests.
 - **Date Picker**
     - Having a date field that shows a calendar indicating booking availability would improve the current user experience.
+Visually this would look like a calendar displayed one month at a time, with dates where bookings are not possible grayed out, dates where bookings are almost booked out in orange, and dates where there are plenty of booking slots available displayed in blue or green.
 A JavaScript library such as [flatpickr](https://flatpickr.js.org/) would be one way of implementing this feature.
 Writing custom JavaScript to pass available dates to flatpickr would allow it to configure the choices available to the user.
 - **Extra Products**
     - The extra services and packages described in the "Pricing Guide" section of `about.html` could be presented to the user as additional items they can purchase at the point of booking.
 This would involve updating the booking model with new fields and updating the booking form.
 - **Pricing**